wthorp/gosh/README.md

 MCP tools are generated from the same `Tool`, `Cmd`, and `Register` registry. `Tool` commands get typed schemas.
 Older commands get a simple optional `input` string field.

+Tools marked `RequiresApproval` or `RiskHigh` are listed with destructive annotations, but `ServeMCP` rejects calls to them by default.
+If your MCP host already has a human confirmation flow, call `ServeMCPWithOptions` and explicitly enable `AllowApprovalRequired` and/or `AllowHighRisk`.

+## Security Model

+Gosh routes direct commands without invoking a shell.
+That means shell pipelines, redirection, backgrounding, command substitution, and multiline input are rejected at the routing layer instead of being interpreted implicitly.

+`SafePolicy` is intentionally narrow: it permits common inspection commands such as `git status`, `ls`, `pwd`, `rg`, `cat`, and `wc`, while rejecting high-risk external commands.
+It is a routing policy, not a sandbox; callers that need stronger isolation should still run Gosh inside their own process, filesystem, or container boundary.

 ## Codex Fallback